graycenw/website/content/post/carcinization/index.md

 subtitle: All the world's a crab.

 # Summary for listings and search engines
-summary: A definition in the style of Discover Magazine's "That Word You Heard" for the UCSC SciCom program.
+summary: A definition in the style of Discover Magazine's "That Word You Heard."

 # Link this post with a project
 projects: []